To add a default value to a column in a Rails migration, you can use the change_column_default

 or add_column

-methods, you can easily add default values to columns in your database tables.
+methods, you can easily add default values to columns in your database tables, ensuring that your data remains consistent and your application behaves as expected.